AmDevDeepak/FlightsAndSearchService/README.md

 ```
 -Once you've added your db config as listed above, go to the src folder via terminal and execute
 `npx sequelize db:create`

+## Database Design
+- Airplane table :
+  - id
+  - model number
+  - capacity
+- A flight belongs to an airplane but one airplane can be used in multiple flights.

+- Flights table:
+  - id
+  - departure_city_id
+  - destination_city_id
+  - departure
+  - arrival
+  - airport_id
+  - flight_number

+- Airport table:
+  - id
+  - name
+  - city_id
+  - address
+- One airplane can have many flights, but a flight belongs to one airplane.

+- City:
+  - id
+  - name
+- A city has many airports but one airport belongs to single city.